The aim of the MA degree is to develop the student into an expert of viewing and seeing, a storyteller and an artist.

 Language of instruction

 The primary language of instruction for the Major in Film Editing is Finnish (Swedish)/ English.
-Further information about languages of instruction at Aalto University.

 The Major in Film Editing, part of the MA in Film and Television, equips the student with the ability to master the creative editing process of a long film in the areas of both fictional and documentary film.
 A precondition for original and independent thinking is understanding how the viewer’s experiences are produced.
 Self-knowledge and awareness of one’s own artistic quality and working process are a precondition for working together with various directors.